Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Tolerance of the GAF zeros for a disk

 and

 Define

-For $i=0$ the product $(l+i)_i$ in the denominator is replaced by 1.
-Expanding out the products and applying the triangle inequality in (\ref{exp2a}) and(\ref{exp3a}), we observe that to upper bound the expressions in (\ref{exp2a}) and (\ref{exp3a}) it suffices to upper bound the following quantities for $2 \le i,j \le m$ (remember that $|\eta_l^{(n)}|\le \eta_l$ for all $l$):
+Recall that for $i=0$ the product $(l+i)_i$ in the denominator is replaced by 1.
+Expanding out the products and applying the triangle inequality in (\ref{exp2a}) and (\ref{exp3a}), we observe that in order to obtain upper bounds for $D^{(1)}_{i}(\z,\o)$ and $D^{(2)}_{i,j}(\z,\o)$, it suffices to estimate from above the following quantities (remember that $|\eta_l^{(n)}|\le \eta_l$ for all $l$):